-Hunger's Green is a very attractive area of Common Land in the Parish and is managed by Monk Soham Parish Council.
+Hunger's Green is a very attractive area of Common Land in the Parish and is maintained on an ongoing basis as Unknown Common Land by Monk Soham Parish Council.

 It runs from south to north from School Lane in Monk Soham to the boundary with Bedfield Parish in the North.
 A footpath runs along its entire length from School Road and then splits in Bedfield to come out at White House Farm and next to the School.
 It consists of just under 2 hectares.
 Two local farmers have grazing rights for cows on The Green but these have not been exercised for a number of years.